The Old Rep: Origins

-History

-Construction on the venue began in October 1912 and continued day and night for four months.
-The Grade II listed building has been well-preserved and still retains many of its original features.
+Construction on the vacant site began in October 1912 by Birmingham based builders John Bowen and Sons, funded entirely by Jackson.
+Wanting the theatre built as soon as possible, he paid for continuous work by day and under flares into the winter nights, to have the theatre built within four months.
+To this day, the theatre retains many of the Edwardian features both externally and internally, making it one of the best preserved theatres of its type, still in use for its original purpose.

 The theatre opened its doors on 15 February 1913 with a performance of William Shakespeare's Twelfth Night, preceded by a reading from Barry Jackson, of the poem The Mighty Line by resident playwright John Drinkwater.
 The company began what would become more than a century of history with a vision led by Jackson that theatre should "serve as art instead of making that art serve a commercial purpose."
 With a wealth of local talent, the theatre produced a rolling bill of plays reflecting both classic texts and new writing.